 If you are descended from a formerly enslaved person declared in 1867-68 by Edward Magruder, Lewis Magruder, Thomas B. Beall, or Henry Phillips, here is some information that may help trace your family back another generation or two.
-My project is to identify the multiple pathways by which an enslaved person might have become the property of a particular Magruder or related slaveholder in the statistics, and thus provide more directions for your search.
+My project is to identify the multiple pathways by which an enslaved person might have become the property of a particular Magruder or related slaveholder in the statistics, in hopes of providing new directions for your search.

 This page includes two downloadable files: a transcription of the Prince George’s County Slave Statistics, and a database of people enslaved by this extended family.
 I have also provided links to most of my sources.